EMQX Enterprise Version 6

 - Additionally, the default

-for stored messages has been changed toasn1
+serialization_schemafor stored messages has been changed toasn1.

 - Introduced the following configuration parameters for the durable storage to improve control over RocksDB memory usage and storage performance: